svenons/python-sort/README.md

 # python-sort - Part of my Programming II class.
+Open this in raw if you want to understand.
+GitHub shows it in a shitty way

 Create 7 Python files:
 	bubble_sort.py